Finally, a Steakhouse That Actually Gives a Damn About What They're Doing

 - Jul 29

-- 2 min read
+- 3 min read

 Three Generations of Not Screwing Around

 First off, this isn't some corporate chain that opened last year with a marketing budget bigger than most countries' GDP.
-The Levine family has been running this place since 1940 – that's 80+ years of figuring out how to do this right.
+The Levine family has been running this place since 1940 – that's over 80 years of figuring out how to do this right.
 And you can taste every single one of those years in the food.

 The Steak That Made Me Believe in God Again